 In the experimental section, we mainly evaluate the effectiveness of our method on unsupervised domain adaptation (UDA) for medical image segmentation.

-\textbf{Datasets.} We use three benchmark datasets (i.e., BraTS 2023 dataset~\citep{kazerooni2024brain}, Multi-Modality Whole Heart Segmentation dataset~\citep{zhuang2016multi}, and Abdominal Multi-Organ datasets~\citep{kavur2021chaos, landman2015miccai}) to show the effectiveness of our method.
-Please refer to \cref{sec:dataset} for more details about the datasets.
+\textbf{Datasets.} We use three benchmark datasets (i.e., BraTS 2023 dataset~\cite{kazerooni2024brain}, Multi-Modality Whole Heart Segmentation dataset~\cite{zhuang2016multi}, and Abdominal Multi-Organ datasets~\cite{kavur2021chaos, landman2015miccai}) to show the effectiveness of our method.
+Please refer to the supplementary material for more details about the datasets.

+\textbf{Dataset preprocessing} For the \textbf{BraTS} and \textbf{Multi-Organ} datasets, each 3D image is normalized using min-max scaling, with voxel intensities rescaled to the range $[0,1]$.
+For the MM-WHS dataset, we use the preprocessed images provided by Wang et al.~\cite{wang2023towards}.

 \textbf{Baselines.} `No adaptation' denotes the baseline results obtained by evaluating a segmentation model trained solely on source domain data without applying any UDA techniques.
-CycleGAN~\citep{zhu2017unpaired}, CyCADA~\citep{hoffman2018cycada}, SIFA~\citep{chen2020unsupervised}, and PSIGAN~\citep{jiang2020psigan} are representative GAN-based UDA methods.
-ADVENT~\citep{vu2019advent} enhances UDA performance by introducing entropy minimization losses, while FDA~\citep{yang2020fda} leverages the Fourier Transform to reduce domain discrepancies.
-GenericSSL~\citep{wang2023towards} uses diffusion models to extract domain-invariant representations.
-FPL+~\citep{wu2024fpl+} employs cross-domain data augmentation and dual-domain pseudo label generation to effectively mitigate domain shift.
+CycleGAN~\cite{zhu2017unpaired}, CyCADA~\cite{hoffman2018cycada}, SIFA~\cite{chen2020unsupervised}, and PSIGAN~\cite{jiang2020psigan} are representative GAN-based UDA methods.
+ADVENT~\cite{vu2019advent} enhances UDA performance by introducing entropy minimization losses, while FDA~\cite{yang2020fda} leverages the Fourier Transform to reduce domain discrepancies.
+GenericSSL~\cite{wang2023towards} uses diffusion models to extract domain-invariant representations.
+FPL+~\cite{wu2024fpl+} employs cross-domain data augmentation and dual-domain pseudo label generation to effectively mitigate domain shift.
 Diff-style~\cite{peng2023diffusion} employs a classifier-guided diffusion model for image style transfer, effectively mitigating domain gaps.

 \textbf{Implementation details.} We use a U-Net with ResNet34 as the backbone for the segmentation task.
 The input images are augmented with random rotation, random scale, and Bézier-curve-based style augmentation.
-For the selected UDA method, we enhance performance by adding our generated target domain images, paired with their corresponding segmentation conditions, into the labeled training set, while also applying Bézier adaptation as an additional augmentation during training. \textbf{Ours-AD}, \textbf{Ours-GS}, and \textbf{Ours-PL} denote the integration of our proposed generated data with ADVENT~\citep{vu2019advent}, GenericSSL~\citep{wang2023towards}, and pseudo-labeling (details in \cref{pl_details}), respectively.
+For the selected UDA method, we enhance performance by adding our generated target domain images, paired with their corresponding segmentation conditions, into the labeled training set, while also applying Bézier adaptation as an additional augmentation during training. \textbf{Ours-AD}, \textbf{Ours-GS}, and \textbf{Ours-PL} denote the integration of our proposed generated data with ADVENT~\cite{vu2019advent}, GenericSSL~\cite{wang2023towards}, and pseudo-labeling (details in the supplementary material), respectively.